B4.2.1

 | Obligate anaerobe | Harmful; inhibits or kills | Required condition for survival | Anoxic only |

 A heterotroph is an organism that obtains organic carbon compounds from other organisms.
 All animals are heterotrophic.
-They don’t fix carbon dioxide to make food; they take in organic matter made by, or contained in, other living things.
+Instead of fixing carbon dioxide to make their own food, they take in organic matter made by, or contained in, other living things.

 Holozoic nutrition is a heterotrophic mode of nutrition in which food is ingested, digested internally, absorbed and assimilated.
-Think of the animal gut pattern: food enters the body, gets processed inside a digestive space, and useful molecules pass into tissues.
+It's the animal pattern you already know from guts: food enters the body, gets processed inside a digestive space, then useful molecules move into tissues.

 The sequence matters: